maawoo/TDC_thesis/source/03_methods.md

 The main modules of ARDCube and the underlying workflows are briefly introduced in the following.
 As already mentioned, Singularity containers, each including an individual software component, provide the core functionality for most of the workflows.
 To access these from Python scripts and execute specific processes inside the containers, the package *spython* [@spython-Software] is utilized throughout the modules.

 Supplementary to the main modules, various utility functions are provided by ARDCube.
-These include the automatic creation of a DEM mosaic for an area of interest as mentioned in +@sec:pyrosar, and the handling of auxiliary functionalities related to FORCE and ODC.
+These include, for example, the automatic creation of a DEM mosaic for an area of interest as mentioned in +@sec:pyrosar, and the handling of auxiliary functionalities related to FORCE and ODC.

 **download_level1**